Latest Annual Results Released

 Click to Scroll

-BLOOMINGTON, Ind.—Newly released data by the Law School Survey of Student Engagement (LSSSE) examines the law student experience with online education.
-Data from this Report, Success with Online Education, draw from the responses of over 13,000 law students at 70 law schools that participated in LSSSE in 2022.
+BLOOMINGTON, Ind.—Newly-released data by the Law School Survey of Student Engagement (LSSSE) examines the law student experience of first-generation students.
+Data from this Report, Focus on First-Generation Students, draw from the responses of over 13,000 law students at 75 law schools that participated in the LSSSE survey in 2023.

 Noteworthy findings from the report include: